-Your doctor might want to wait and see whether the cancer develops, rather than giving treatment straight away.
+Your doctor might suggest waiting and seeing whether the cancer develops, rather than giving treatment straight away.
 All cancer treatments have side effects.
-So monitoring your cancer can help to make sure you don't have treatment that you don't need and side effects.
+So monitoring your cancer can help make sure you don't have treatment that you don't need.

 You have regular tests to check whether the prostate cancer is staying the same size or starting to grow.
 You can start treatment if there is any sign that your cancer is beginning to change or grow.

 There are 2 ways of monitoring prostate cancer:

 - watchful waiting

 You have regular hospital appointments and tests.
 At each appointment, your doctor asks if you have developed any new symptoms.